jpfeiffer16/TimeTracker/README.md

 Will work on a global install option in the future.

 ### Notes:
-Currently only macOS and Linux are supported.
+Currently only Windows and Linux are supported.

 Destop launcher only works on linux currently.